 The new Android keyboard isn’t bad, but it sure isn’t Swype.
 It seems to do an even worse job of guessing the correct word out of my random flailing about as Keymonk.

 Along with Swype’s capitalization gesture, I find myself very much missing Swype’s “punctuation to spacebar” gesture for quickly inserting punctuation.
 Keymonk has its own gesture that fills this role.

 It is interesting how the Android keyboard prints the partial word that you’ve spelled above your finger and it follows you around as you gesture.
 I’m not certain how useful that is, though, because my finger moves around pretty quickly.
 It also gently lights up the key your finger is hovering over, similar to Keymonk.

 Which keyboard should I use?

-In my opinion, Keymonk doesn't have far to go to catch up with Swype.
-I wanted to wait for Keymonk to be updated once or twice before buying it.
-Writing this entry has just about convinced me that the advantages of Keymonk might be worth buying.
+In my opinion, Keymonk doesn’t have far to go to catch up with Swype.
+I wanted to wait for Keymonk to be updated once or twice before buying it, but writing this post has just about convinced me that the advantages of Keymonk might be worth buying.

 Update: Keymonk seems to be dead